Bundeling/ArtilleryPhp/README.md

 And from an existing YAML file, or other `Artillery` instance:

 !
-Warning: These methods above are not very well supported right now; fromYaml mostly works with outputs from this library; and merge will do nothing if second level keys are already defined (e.g. trying to merge a second environment).
+Warning: The methods `fromYaml` and `merge` are not very well supported right now; fromYaml mostly works with outputs from this library; and merge will do nothing if second level keys are already defined (e.g. trying to merge a second environment).

 ```php
 $config = Artillery::fromYaml(__DIR__ . '/default-config.yml');